cmahnke/vorsatzpapier/Source Files/Mocks/README.md

 - CSS for cutting table
 - Preview icon in collections, implemented but parser doesn't support it

+### Next Version
+- Shifts / offsets
   - Dynamic margins not clipped correctly at edges
     - insets nor working with clippings
     - check margins wit offsets in two dimensions
   - Rotation not working with offsets
 - Make sure everything is reset when changing the size - NTH

 # Commands